OfficeDev/office-js-docs-pr/docs/overview/learning-path-transition.md

 ## Step 2: Install tools and create your first add-in

 You've got the big picture now, so dive in with one of our quick starts.
 For purposes of learning the platform, we recommend the Excel quick start.
-There is a version that is based on Visual Studio and a version that is based in Node.js and Visual Studio Code.
-If you're transitioning from VSTO add-ins, you'll probably find the Visual Studio version the easiest to work with.
+There's a version based on Visual Studio and another based on Node.js and Visual Studio Code.
+If you're transitioning from VSTO add-ins, you'll probably find the Visual Studio version easier to work with.

 - [Visual Studio](../quickstarts/excel-quickstart-jquery.md?tabs=visualstudio)
 - [Node.js and Visual Studio Code](../quickstarts/excel-quickstart-jquery.md?tabs=yeomangenerator)